 How to Make Szechuan chicken

 Enough about the differences between dishes.
 Let us move to how to make Szechuan chicken.
-If you don’t know about Chinese cooking, don’t exhaust yourself, we’ve got all the things you need.
+If you don’t know about Chinese cooking, don’t exhaust yourself, we’ve got everything you need.

 Some useful tips for Szechuan chicken

-● Try to find some fresh red chilis that have a bright color, the most popular are chiles de árbol and cayenne peppers.
+● Try to find some fresh red chilis that are bright colors; the most popular are chiles de árbol and cayenne peppers.

-Buying chilis that have a dark color, is very dangerous for your health.
+Buying chilis with a dark color is very dangerous for your health.

-You can use a small skillet, but the problem is that this method takes a lot of time and you have to complete it in several batches.
+You can use a small skillet, but the problem is that this method takes a lot of time, and you must complete it in several batches.